-Our priorities for reducing food waste are to curtail the generation of waste, promote the reuse of waste, convert waste into feed and fertilizer and recover heat.
+Our priorities for reducing food waste are to curtail the generation of waste, promote the reuse of waste, convert waste into feed and fertilizer, and recover heat.
 The Seven & i Group is currently conducting initiatives centered on converting waste into feed and fertilizer.
 For example, IY has been engaged in “recycling-oriented agriculture” since 2008.
 Under this system, food residue generated by IY stores is composted and used by Seven Farms to grow vegetables.
 These vegetables are then sold at IY stores.

 In order to reduce food waste, the Seven & i Group has been innovating its sales methods, products and other aspects of business in various ways.
 For example, IY has introduced sales methods such as selling individual loose items and selling by weight, enabling customers to purchase products only in the amounts they need.
 In addition, SEJ has developed chilled boxed lunches that have longer expiry dates than conventional products, without compromising taste or quality.
 This has been achieved by revising ingredients, manufacturing processes, and temperature control methods.
-SEJ is also working to reduce food waste by developing products with longer-lasting freshness in the categories of bread and sozai prepared dishes.
+SEJ is also working to reduce food waste by developing products with longer-lasting freshness in the categories of bread and delicatessen items.

 In other areas, Seven & i Food Systems has been implementing measures to reduce food leftovers at Denny’s restaurants, such as providing menus offering dishes with smaller servings that can be finished comfortably without leftovers, supplying take-home boxes for any leftovers, and holding a campaign in collaboration with municipalities to encourage people to enjoy eating everything on their plate.

-At IY, a “biodegradable garbage processor” system that breaks down garbage using microorganisms was introduced in October of 2011 and has been installed in 24 stores as of the end of February 2017.
+At IY, a “biodegradable garbage processor” system that breaks down garbage using microorganisms was introduced in October of 2011 and has been installed in 18 stores as of the end of February 2018.
 Through the power of microorganisms, the devices break down into water and CO2 garbage that is ill-suited to recycling (such as highly fibrous substances, etc.).
 This process results in reduced CO2 emissions compared to incineration processing, and it offers an effective reduction of waste volumes.

 SEJ has been promoting “Eco Distribution*1” since 1994 as a system for appropriate processing and recycling of waste.
 Under this system, we work to recycle food products that have passed their sell-by dates into feed and fertilizer.
 The system is operating in 27 prefectures in Japan.
-In the fiscal year ended February 28, 2017, the combined recycling rate for products that had passed their sell-by dates and discarded food oil was 53.4%.
+In the fiscal year ended February 28, 2018, the combined recycling rate for products that had passed their sell-by dates and discarded food oil was 54.3%.

 Certain 7-Eleven stores in Tokyo and Saitama Prefecture have established routes within their supply chains for recycling products with expired sell-by dates discarded from stores into recyclable resources.
 The expired products are collected from the stores and converted into fried meal, which is used to manufacture formulated feed*2.
 The formulated feed is fed to chickens at designated poultry farms and the eggs produced are used as a raw material in boxed lunches.